ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 ### Adding tools

-This is done with the `toolbar_entries` method.
-This method id very similar to the `mennu_entries` one, but provides content to the toobar just under the menu bar.
+This is done with the `toolbar_items` method.
+This method id very similar to the `menu_entries` one, but provides content to the toobar just under the menu bar.
 The output must also be a list of `pyguitemp.plugin.MenuTool` objects, but it has some extra entries, a `short_help` for the tooltip and `bitmap`, which is mandatory as it is the icon to display.

 For example, the following bit of code will add the same two entries for loading and savinng data, but now to the toolbar.
 We use some standard icons provided by wxPythonn,